umbraco/UmbracoDocs/15/umbraco-forms/developer/extending/setting-types.md

 ## Additional setting types

-Some types we don't use within the package, but we make it available for developers to use when creating their own types.
+Some types we don't use within the package, but we make available for developers to use when creating their own types.

-For example `Forms.PropertyEditorUi.TextWithFieldPicker` we make available for developers to use when creating their own types.

-It offers the option of text field entry or the selection of a field from the form.
+For example `Forms.PropertyEditorUi.TextWithFieldPicker`.
+This offers the option of text field entry or the selection of a field from the form.
 This can be useful in workflows where you need to reference the value of a specific field.

 ![Text with field picker](./images/text-with-field-picker.png)